django/deps/draft/0000-background-workers.rst

          """
          ...

-      def get(self, task_id: str) -> Self:
+      def get(self, result_id: str) -> Self:
          """
-         Retrieve a task of this type by its id (if one exists).
+         Retrieve a result for a task of this type by its id (if one exists).
-         If one doesn't, or is the wrong type, raises TaskDoesNotExist.
+         If one doesn't, or is the wrong type, raises ResultDoesNotExist.
          """
          ...